BetonQuest/BetonQuest/docs/Documentation/Scripting/Building-Blocks/Objectives-List.md

 | _previous_ | collectIngredients | The previous stage name of the player or empty if the objective is not active. |

-## Step on pressure plate: `step`
+## Step on a pressure plate

+__Context__: @snippet:condition-meta:online@
+__Syntax__: `step <location>`
-To complete this objective the player has to step on a pressure plate at a given location.
+__Description__: The player has to step on a pressure plate at the specified location.

 The type of plate does not matter.
 The first and only required argument is a location.
 If the pressure plate is not present at that location, the objective will not be completable and will log errors in the console.

 Step objective contains one property, `location`.
 It shows the exact location of the pressure plate in a string formatted like `X: 100, Y: 200, Z:300`.